RapidAPI/DevRel-Stack-Data/learn/posts/rest-apis/what-is-http.md

 ## What is HTTP?

 **HTTP** (or Hypertext Transfer Protocol) is a protocol generally used by web services for serving HTML documents.
-A client makes a request to a server for a resource and the server sends a response.
+A client requests to a server for a resource, and the server sends a response.

 ## What are the different methods of HTTP?